gurbyz/power-wheel-card/info.md

 ====

 An intuitive way to represent the power and energy that your home is consuming or producing.

-> This component is discussed [here](https://community.home-assistant.io/t/lovelace-power-wheel-card/82374) on the Home Assistant forum.
-There's also a [wiki](https://github.com/gurbyz/power-wheel-card/wiki/Troubleshooting-guide) on GitHub.
+* FORUM: This component is discussed <a href="https://community.home-assistant.io/t/lovelace-power-wheel-card/82374">here</a> on the Home Assistant forum.

+* MANUAL: Sourcecode, manual, requirements and examples are in the readme of the <a href="https://github.com/gurbyz/power-wheel-card">repo on GitHub</a>.
+* TROUBLESHOOTING: There's also a troubleshooting <a href="https://github.com/gurbyz/power-wheel-card/wiki/Troubleshooting-guide">wiki</a> on GitHub.
+Read this before filing an issue.

 ## Features
 Features of the custom power-wheel-card: